zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

 ### Beautifying org-mode {#beautifying-org-mode}

-These settings make org-mode much more readable by using different fonts for headings, hiding some of the markup, etc. This was taken originally from <http://www.howardism.org/Technical/Emacs/orgmode-wordprocessor.html> and then tweaked by me.
+These settings make org-mode much more readable by using different fonts for headings, hiding some of the markup, etc. This was taken originally from Howard Abrams' [Org as a Word Processor](http://www.howardism.org/Technical/Emacs/orgmode-wordprocessor.html), and subsequently tweaked by me.

 ```emacs-lisp
 (setq org-hide-emphasis-markers t)